 1. Using a proxy server

 Web crawling and scraping can be performed much more effectively if you use proxy servers that change your IP for accessing the targeted websites.
-In this case you should avoid using public proxies and rather choose a reliable proxy provider to supply you with datacenter rotating proxies or residential rotating proxies specifically designed for scraping or crawling.
+In this case you should avoid using public proxies and rather choose a reliable proxy provider to supply you with rotating datacenter proxies or residential dedicated rotating proxies specifically designed for scraping or crawling.

 When using reliable proxies you will avoid getting blocked while crawling websites plus you will be able to override geo restrictions that may be imposed by the site.
 For instance, you can use UK proxies while being located in Canada or elsewhere.